ontikus/ontikus.github.io/_posts/2020-10-12-songs-about-life.md

 Then I thought - there are many songs that explain the moments in our lives that all of us face frequently.
 If you happen upon a song that perfectly explains *that* moment at exactly the moment you are feeling it...well, this is a list of *those* songs.

-I am not planning on explaining each song and how the song makes me feel.
+I am not planning on explaining each song and what each song is supposed to make you feel.
 Instead, I will pick a couple of words from the lyrics that I think gives the gist.
 Hopefully, that will lead you to listen to the song and more importantly, **the lyrics**.
+There's a bonus Russian song at the end.
+The songs are in no particular order.

 1.[Man At Work - Overkill](https://www.youtube.com/watch?v=RY7S6EgSlCI)